ryan258/AI_Essay/HAPPYPATH.md

 - Inline citations inserted when sources are present; otherwise `[citation needed]` markers are added in a new `_cited` file.
 - A formatted bibliography in APA style if sources were added/mocked; otherwise a warning that no sources are available.

+**Tips**:
+- The cite command looks for `test_essay_sources.json` (created by the `research` command) and auto-loads sources if present.
+- Inline mapping is strict by default.
+If you want every claim to get a citation even when no keywords match, pass `--lenient-fallback` (may insert less relevant sources).

 ## 4. Cleanup
 ```bash
 rm test_essay.txt